 He talked about being exhausted at the end of the day and not really finding any joy in his career.
 He mentioned having to “do this” another 15 years before he could retire.
 He didn’t seem very happy about it.

 My reflexes kicked in and I said, “It’s all about goal setting.”
 I mentioned my Z to A blog and that was about it.

 He fixed my car, we fist pumped and I told him it was nice to catch up on our mutual acquaintances and I left.
 (I do have to return in two weeks for a check up to make sure all is well.)

 Of course there is a good chance that he could retire in the next year or so, if he wanted to.
 I’m guessing that he probably didn’t have a plan for retirement.
-He did know what his F.I. number (financial independence number) was?
+Does he know what his F.I. number (financial independence number) is?
 I doubt it.
-How often did he talk to his wife about retirement?
-What did they want to do?
+How often does he talk with his wife about retirement?
+What do they want to do?
 What would their lives look like in the future?

 Again it hit me… here’s a smart guy, running a very successful business with no idea of what retirement was going to be.
 His dad retired at 65 and he would do the same.

 I’m going back in two weeks and I’m going to offer some advice and hopefully help his future self.
 I found over the past few years that it takes a while for people to accept advice on retirement.
 When I was working full time and building my path to retirement, most people I worked with didn’t understand or didn’t care or didn’t believe that it was possible.

 People get stuck in their thought paradigms; they don’t want to admit they don’t know something or that there is an alternative to whatever it is…